Here is a description of a universal instruction for assembling paper figures from templates downloaded from this site.

 MATERIALS required for assembly:

-2. Paper sheets of A4 or US letter.
+2. White or colored paper sheets of A4 or US letter.

 3. Scissors or a craft knife.